JACKAS5/Road_Distance_Tracking/README.md

 JavaScript Frontend: Uses Leaflet in templates/map.html for mapping, with draggable markers, animated routes, and real-time search suggestions.
 Adjusts travel times based on road types and congestion.
 Initial Build: On first run, RoadGraph parses cambodia.osm, generating cache files in caches/, which are ignored by .gitignore.

-Contributing

-Fork the repository.
-Create a feature branch (git checkout -b feature/your-feature).
-Commit changes (git commit -m "Add your feature").
-Push to the branch (git push origin feature/your-feature).
-Open a pull request.

-License
-MIT License.
-See LICENSE file for details.
-Acknowledgments

-OpenStreetMap for map data and tiles.
-Nominatim for geocoding services.
-Leaflet for interactive mapping.

-Contact
-For issues or questions, open a GitHub issue or email your-email@example.com.
-Last Updated
-04:52 PM +07, Thursday, June 19, 2025